-Girls’ Summer Camp
+Girls’ Summer Camps

 Some sorority sisters continue to live in the sorority house during the summer, while many head home to spend summer with their families.
 Why not take advantage of the extra space in your sorority home and offer a summer camp for young girls?
-You may want to target girls a little older (5+) so you don’t have to worry about nap-time and diapers.
+You likely want to target girls a little older (5+) so you don’t have to worry about nap-time and diapers.
 Since children over five are already in school, parents are often looking for summer activities for them to attend.
 Parents may consider your camp as a fun alternative for their kids to regular daycare or paying a nanny.
-Charge an entrance fee for your summer camp and advertise with local schools, Boys and Girls Clubs, etc. It doesn’t really matter what activities you host for attendees, as long as you have fun and teach the girls new things (whether it’s singing a new song, learning a new game, or learning how to make breakfast for their parents).
+Charge an entrance fee for your summer camp and advertise with local schools, Boys and Girls Clubs, and around town.
+It doesn’t really matter what activities you host for attendees, as long as you have fun and teach the girls new things (whether it’s singing a new song, learning a new game, or learning how to make breakfast for their parents).

 At the close of camp, do something so the girls feel special.
 Make them honorary “junior members” of the society, or reward them with a special medal or framed photo to congratulate them for their achievements.
 They will love being part of a special “grown-up” club and enjoy learning from people they look up to.